Residential tenancies - COVID-19 response

 The laws apply to all residential tenancies including those in public and government housing, park homes as well as boarders and lodgers.

 Landlords or renters who are experiencing undue hardship can apply to the Magistrates Court or State Administrative Tribunal to have the tenancy agreement terminated.
-For example, a landlord who loses their job and wants to make their rental property a primary residence can still apply to the court.
+For example, a landlord who loses their job and needs to move back into their rental property can still apply to the court.

-Affected landlords and renters are urged to negotiate an agreement about when rent will be paid in a bid to preserve the tenancy during the six-month period.
-However, if agreement cannot be reached, the landlord and renter will be required to participate in a mandatory conciliation requirement facilitated by the Commissioner for Consumer Protection.
+Affected landlords and renters are urged to negotiate an agreement about when rent will be paid in a bid to preserve the tenancy during the emergency period.
+However, if agreement cannot be reached, the landlord and renter will be required to participate in a mandatory conciliation session facilitated by Consumer Protection.
 This conciliation process aims to relieve pressure on the Magistrates Court and State Administrative Tribunal.
-The Commissioner for Consumer Protection is urgently establishing the new mandatory conciliation process by developing the necessary forms and other procedures.
-This is expected to take 4-6 weeks.

 What are renters’ rights and responsibilities if they can’t afford to pay rent due to the impact of COVID-19?